-The first meeting for MINE 855 will take place on January 8, 2019 at 9:00 AM in Goodwin Hall room 350.
-Those registered (or those possibly interested in registering) should attend this meeting to get more information about this new graduate course.
+The first meeting for MINE 855 will take place on September 12 at 9:00 AM in Mitchell Hall room 379 (conference room).
+Those registered (or those interested in registering) should attend this meeting to get more information about this graduate course.

 The objective of this course is to introduce students to the fundamentals of autonomous ground vehicles engineering.
 The course focuses on those tasks usually carried out by autonomy engineers, including sensor selection, vehicle modelling and design, applied control (e.g., trajectory and path following) and navigation/state estimation techniques for robotic wheeled vehicles that operate in real environments (e.g., mining, construction, warehouses, roadways, etc.).
 This course does not focus (extensively) on planning algorithms, machine learning, computer vision, or other specialty fields, although these are of course also highly relevant to the world of autonomous vehicles.